 - Painful non-bleeding ulcers on the feet or toes (usually black) that are slow to heal

-Sometimes, blood clots form in the arteries in the legs, producing abrupt symptoms (acute occlusion).
+Sometimes, blood clots form in the arteries in the legs, producing abrupt and severe symptoms (acute occlusion).

-About 8 million American adults have peripheral artery disease (PAD).
+About 8 million American adults have PAD, and the prevalence of the disease is increasing worldwide.
 Men and women are equally susceptible although women face a greater risk for limb loss.
-African-Americans have twice the risk for PAD as Caucasians.
-Between 12 - 20% of people over age 65 suffer from the condition.
+African Americans have twice the risk for PAD as white people.
+Between 12% to 20% of people over age 65 suffer from the condition.

 PAD Risk Factors

-The most important risk factors for PAD are the same as those for heart disease and stroke.
+The risk factors for PAD are the same as those for heart disease and stroke.
 Smoking and high cholesterol levels increase the risk for PAD progression in large blood vessels (such as the legs), while diabetes increases the risk for PAD in small blood vessels (such as the feet).
-Quitting smoking and controlling cholesterol are the two best ways to slow PAD progression.
+Quitting smoking and controlling cholesterol and high blood pressure are the best ways to slow PAD progression.

 The most important risk factors for PAD include:

 - Unhealthy cholesterol and lipid levels.
-The risk for PAD increases by 5 - 10% with every 10 mg/dL increase in total cholesterol levels.
-Levels of HDL ("good" cholesterol) below 40 mg/dL and high triglyceride levels also increase the risk for PAD.
-LDL ("bad" cholesterol) levels should be kept below 100 mg/dL in all patients with PAD, and probably as low as 70 mg/dL when other risk factors are present (such as diabetes, coronary artery disease, smoking, and HDL below 40 mg/dL).
+The risk for PAD increases by 5% to 10% with every 10 mg/dL increase in total cholesterol levels.
+Levels of HDL (good cholesterol) below 40 mg/dL and high triglyceride levels also increase the risk for PAD.

 - Family history of heart and artery disease.
 Genetic factors that cause specific lipid and cholesterol abnormalities may increase the risk for PAD.

 - Age.
-PAD occurs more frequently in people over age 50 and affects 12 - 20% of Americans age 65 years and older.
+PAD occurs more frequently in people over age 50 and particularly affects those ages 65 years and older.

 - Ethnicity.
-African-Americans are at highest risk for PAD.
-They are twice as likely to develop PAD as Caucasians.
+African Americans are at highest risk for PAD.
+They are twice as likely to develop PAD as white people.

 The doctor should check for high blood pressure, heart abnormalities, blockage(s) in the artery in the neck, and abdominal aneurysms.
 The doctor should also examine the skin of the legs and feet for color changes, ulcers, infection, or injuries, and check the pulse of the arteries in the leg.

-Intermittent claudication caused by peripheral artery disease is typically diagnosed using a calculation called the ankle-brachial index.
+The standard diagnostic and screening test for peripheral artery disease is a calculation called the ankle-brachial index.
 The procedure is done as follows: